• Skip to main content

 • They are freezer friendly.
 Freeze the dough or freeze the cookies.
 Either will allow you to have some fresh eggless goodness when you are craving it the most.

 • The recipe uses kitchen basics.
-No need to go out and buy anything fancy, all the ingredients in this recipe are in my pantry or fridge on almost any given day.
+No need to go out and buy anything fancy, all the simple ingredients in this recipe are in my pantry or fridge on almost any given day.

 Ingredients and Swaps:

 • sugar: light brown sugar and classic granulated sugar for a classic chocolate chip cookie flavor.
+You could use dark brown sugar if preferred over the light.

 • milk: whole milk is my preference here as well.